 The European Parliament recently approved the proposed Directive amending Directive 2011/61/EU, known as AIFMD (Alternative Investment Fund Managers Directive).
 It contains a number of new features, the most important of which is the inclusion of a specific system for the managers of alternative investment funds (AIFs) to generate loans, known as debt AIFs.
+This represents a new horizon for alternative funds.

 To this end, the proposed Directive adds definitions in the AIFMD related to lending and requires lending AIFs to be closed-ended.
 However, they could be open-ended provided they demonstrate that the liquidity risk management system is compatible with their investment strategy and redemption policy.
 Furthermore, new restrictions on leverage are introduced and institutions must ensure that they assess credit risk and are responsible for the management and monitoring of portfolios.